2025 Tennessee Volunteers football team

-The 2025 Tennessee Volunteers football team represents the University of Tennessee in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
-The Volunteers are led by head coach Josh Heupel, who is in his fifth year.
-The team plays its home games at Neyland Stadium, located in Knoxville, Tennessee.
+The 2025 Tennessee Volunteers football team represented the University of Tennessee in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
+The Volunteers were led by head coach Josh Heupel, who was in his fifth year.
+The team played its home games at Neyland Stadium, located in Knoxville, Tennessee.

+The Tennessee Volunteers drew an average home attendance of 101,915, the 6th-highest of all American football teams in the world.